Newer-Team/NewerSMBW/readme.md

   - NOTE: the installer is known to fail with Wine.
-    You may extract the files from it with ``extractCW.sh`` on the root of the repo.
+    You may extract the files from it with ``extractCW.sh`` on the root of the repo (which requires cabextract, available from most package managers).

   - CodeWarrior's tools are by default installed to: